-The impacts from Alternative 2 would be similar to those under Alternative 1, although reduced because fewer turbines would involve a smaller footprint and thus less disturbance.
-Temporary and permanent jurisdictional impacts as presented in Table 4.5-2 of federally regulated wetland and non-wetland waters of the United States would be a potential adverse effect.
+The impacts from Alternative 2 would be similar to those under Alternative 1.
+Temporary and permanent jurisdictional impacts (as presented in Table 4.5-2b) of federally regulated wetland and non-wetland waters of the United States would be a potential adverse effect.
 These effects would be reduced to less than adverse through implementation of MM-BIO-2.
 Permanent impacts would be mitigated through an approved mitigation bank and/or in-lieu fee program in order to achieve no net loss of jurisdictional aquatic resources.
-Temporary and permanent indirect impacts are similar to those described for Alternative 1 but would be reduced through the elimination of the turbines in the southwest portion of the Reservation.
+Temporary and permanent indirect impacts are similar to those described for Alternative 1 but would be reduced through the elimination of the turbines in the southwest portion of the

+Reservation.
 Permanent indirect impacts from implementation of this alternative would be minimized through BMPs and would result in no adverse effect.
 These impacts would be reduced to less than adverse through implementation of MM-BIO-1.